 Travel brands are now extremely active on a handful social media channels and promptly reply to queries or complaints.
 The immediacy of social media engagement has helped travel companies maintain and develop genuine relationships with their customers much faster than phone or email alone.

 Furthermore, maintaining these relationships online serves as strategic means to optimize customer retention rates as well as humanize a company’s brand.
 This comes as no surprise as 53% of customers who ask a brand a question on Twitter expect an answer in less than an hour, rising to 72% if the query is a complaint.

 For the travel sector, in particular, understanding brand perception and managing customer expectations in real-time has seen multilingual social media monitoring become a crucial industry practice in market research and customer relationship management.

-When a guest attending the #PSEWEB conference at Delta Hotels tweeted his disappointment about the view from his hotel room, Delta Hotels quickly responded within an hour offering him a room with better view.
+When a guest attending the #PSEWEB conference at Delta Hotels tweeted his disappointment about the view from his hotel room, Delta Hotels quickly responded within an hour offering him a room with a better view.

 As the guest refrained from using the Canadian-based hotel’s Twitter handle, meticulous monitoring of #PSEWEB resulted in staff taking quick action to upgrade the guest.
 The guest in return published a blog post about his experience the same day.